GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

   Lighthouse will identify the elements that were shifted, but often these are the ones _impacted_ rather than the elements _causing_ the CLS.
 For example, if a new element is inserted into the DOM, the elements that are beneath it will show in this audit, but the root cause is the addition of the new element above.
 Hopefully, the shifted element will be sufficient to help you identify and resolve the root cause.
 {% endAside %}

-### Identifying non-load CLS issues
+### Identifying post-load CLS issues

 When the CrUX and Lighthouse CLS scores of PageSpeed Insights are not in line, then this likely indicates post-load CLS.
-To replicate that, you can browse your web page while [recording CLS using a JavaScript snippet](/cls/#measure-cls-in-javascript) pasted into the console.
+To replicate that, the [Web Vitals Chrome extension](https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma) can be used to monitor CLS as you interact with a page, either in a heads up display, or in the console.

-Alternatively, the [Web Vitals Chrome extension](https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma) can be used to monitor CLS as you interact with a page, either in a heads up display, or in the console.
+Alternatively, you can browse your web page while [recording CLS using a JavaScript snippet](/cls/#measure-cls-in-javascript) pasted into the console.

 The [Performance panel](https://developer.chrome.com/docs/devtools/evaluate-performance/) in DevTools highlights layout shifts in the **Experience** section.
 The **Summary** view for a `Layout Shift` record includes the cumulative layout shift score as well as a rectangle overlay showing the affected regions.